-At the Meeting, stockholders will elect, by a plurality of the votes cast, in person or by proxy seven VSE directors, who will constitute the entire Board.
-Each nominee listed below is currently serving as a VSE director and was elected by the stockholders at the last annual meeting of stockholders.
+At the Meeting, stockholders will elect, by a plurality of the votes cast, in person or by proxy eight VSE directors, who will constitute the entire Board.
+Each nominee listed below is currently serving as a VSE director and was elected by the stockholders at the last annual meeting of stockholders, except for General Eberhart who was appointed by the Board on August 15, 2007.
 Each nominee elected as a director will serve until the next annual meeting of stockholders and until his or her successor is elected and qualified.
 If any nominee should become unable to serve for any reason, the proxies will be voted for such substitute nominee as shall be designated by the Board.

-The seven nominees for election as VSE directors and certain information regarding them are as follows:
+The eight nominees for election as VSE directors and certain information regarding them are as follows:

-Name and Principal Occupation

-Age Director since
+Name and Principal Occupation Age Director since